Parent guide

 Write every line

-The student writes one step per line, not three steps merged.
-This alone catches most sign and bracket slips.
+One step per line, not three steps merged into one.
+This alone catches most sign errors and bracket slips before the wrong answer gets written at the bottom.

 Re-read before answering